Ultimate Japan Itinerary 10 Days for First Timers

 Read More: Weird Things To Do In Shinjuku, Tokyo

 Day 2 – 3: Conquer Mount Fuji

-Mount Fuji is a venture to tick off your Japan bucket list.
+Mount Fuji is a venture to tick off your Japan bucket list and is one of the best mountains to climb in the world.
 Standing 3,776 meters high, Mt.
 Fuji is Japan’s highest mountain.

 If you’re traveling to Japan in the summer months and plan to hike Mount Fuji, then take advantage of the Takkyubin luggage delivery service.
 No longer do you need to drag your bags around with you on long journeys!
 Seriously, more countries need to adopt this service.
 Instead, organize directly with your hotel for approximately $20 and just give them the time/destination, and your luggage will be waiting for you when you arrive.